Amaindex/asyncio-socks-server/README.md

 client expects to use to send UDP datagrams on for the association, or use a port number and address of all zeros if the client does not possess this information.

-However, some non-standard clients did not implement this principle correctly, but used a private address as DST.ADDR and DST.PORT due to the NAT.
+However, some non-standard clients did not follow this principle correctly, but used a private address as DST.ADDR and DST.PORT due to the NAT.
 To deal with this, in non-strict mode, asyncio-socks-server relays all UDP datagrams it receives instead of using DST.ADDR and DST.PORT to limit the access.